Our bodies need at least 8-12 glasses of good quality water per day. Do you drink enough?

 - With increased water intake, you may need to increase your salt intake as well (to keep the water inside of the cells).
 Please talk with your doctor regarding this if you have high blood pressure.

-Some disorders that may have dehydration as a factor
+What are some disorders that may have dehydration as a factor?

 Can dehydration lead to aging?